 Here are the states that have CBD-only legalization:

 - North Carolina

 *(Also note that in these states, you do need a medical recommendation in order to buy legal CBD from a state-certified dispensary).

-Well, if you’ve been keeping track, you’ll have noticed that only Idaho, Kansas, Nebraska, and South Dakota have zero laws whatsoever on legalized marijuana (or CBD).
-Way to go guys, you’re the ONLY FOUR STATES in the country that can’t acknowledge the myriad of health benefits that cannabis offers!
+If you’ve been keeping track, you’ll have noticed that only Idaho, Nebraska, and South Dakota have zero laws whatsoever on legalized marijuana (or CBD).
+Way to go, guys, you’re the ONLY THREE STATES in the country that can’t acknowledge the myriad of health benefits that cannabis offers!

 It is important to note, even though cannabis is legal on a recreational or medical level in many states in the United States, marijuana is still illegal on a Federal level all throughout the U.S.